Master tokenization algorithms (BPE, WordPiece, SentencePiece), understand vocabulary size tradeoffs, and analyze the multilingual tokenization tax.

 The Unigram algorithm:

-π‘ Why Unigram matters: Unlike BPE (which produces a single deterministic segmentation), Unigram can sample from multiple valid segmentations.
+π‘ Key insight: Unlike BPE (which produces a single deterministic segmentation), Unigram can sample from multiple valid segmentations.
 This is called subword regularization.
-During training, you expose the model to different ways of splitting the same word, which acts as a powerful data augmentation technique and improves robustness[7].
+During training, you expose the model to different ways of splitting the same word, which acts as a powerful data augmentation technique and improves robustness.[7]

-Implementing SentencePiece in production is straightforward using the official Python library.
-The following example demonstrates how to train a new tokenizer directly on raw text files and then use it to encode and decode both English and Japanese inputs:
+Using SentencePiece in production is straightforward with the official Python library.
+The example below shows how to train a tokenizer on raw text files and then use it to encode and decode new inputs.
+The training process creates a .model file that can perfectly reverse the tokenization:

 python1import sentencepiece as spm 2 3# Training: language-independent, works on raw text files 4spm.SentencePieceTrainer.train( 5 input='corpus.txt', 6 model_prefix='my_tokenizer', 7 vocab_size=32000, 8 model_type='bpe', # or 'unigram' 9 character_coverage=0.9995, # % of characters to cover 10 byte_fallback=True, # Handle unknown chars via UTF-8 bytes 11) 12 13# Usage 14sp = spm.SentencePieceProcessor(model_file='my_tokenizer.model') 15 16print(sp.encode("Hello world!", out_type=str)) 17# ['βHello', 'βworld', '!']
 18 19print(sp.encode("η«γε₯½γγ§γ", out_type=str)) 20# ['βη«', 'γ', 'ε₯½γ', 'γ§γ'] 21 22# Perfect reconstruction 23print(sp.decode(['βHello', 'βworld', '!']))
 24# "Hello world!"